Nonlinear Heterogeneous Bayesian Decentralized Data Fusion: Conclusions

 Here the zero mean Gaussian noise for robots $1$ and $2$ is characterised by the covariance matrices $R^{1}=diag([1,10])$ and $R^{2}=diag([3,3])$, respectively.

-Experiments results are shown in Fig. \ref{fig:experimentResults}(a)-(b).
-In all experiments, robot 1 estimates its own bias states and targets 1-3 position and velocity state, similarly, robot 2 estimates it bias and targets 3-5, the robots then has one target in common (target 3).
-We performed 6 experiments using the HS-CI and HS-CF fusion rules with different communication success probabilities, and compare RMSE and $2\sigma$ bounds across each robot's 14 states, based on truth values from the Vicon system.
-The two robots perform well, where the error spike are contributed to outliers from the Vicon measurements, which occur when targets and robots pass too close to each other.
-The $2\sigma$ lines show similar behaviour to the one observed in simulations, where: (i) the HS-CF yields a more confident estimate than the HS-CI; (ii) for the HS-CF the $90\%$ communication success rate is almost identical to perfect communication, while for $50\%$ we see, as expected, a worse estimate; (iii) message dropouts have indistinguishable effects on the estimates in this scenario, which we attribute to the different measurement noise covariances between the robots, as this should cause the weight $\omega$ (\ref{eq:marginalCI}) to approach 0, i.e. almost ignoring robot $1's$ estimate.
+Experiments results are shown in Fig. \ref{fig:experimentResults}.
+In all experiments, robot 1 estimates its own bias states and targets 1-3 position and velocity state, similarly, robot 2 estimates its bias and targets 3-5, the robots then have one target in common (target 3).
+We performed experiments using the HS-CI and HS-CF fusion rules with different communication success probabilities and compared RMSE and $2\sigma$ bounds across each robot's 14 states, based on truth values from the Vicon system.
+Figure \ref{fig:experimentResults} compares the average tracking error of the target's east and north positions of the HS-CF and HS-CI algorithms for perfect ($100\%$) and imperfect ($50\%$) communication success rates.

+The two robots perform well, where the error spike is attributed to outliers from the Vicon measurements, which occur when targets and robots pass too close to each other.
+The $2\sigma$ lines show similar behavior to the one observed in simulations, where: (i) the HS-CF yields a more confident estimate than the HS-CI; (ii) for the HS-CF the $50\%$ communication rate yields a worse estimate; (iii) for the HS-CI, message dropouts have indistinguishable effects on the estimates in this scenario, which we attribute to the different measurement noise covariances between the robots, as this should cause the weight $\omega$ (\ref{eq:marginalCI}) to approach 0, i.e. almost ignoring robot $1's$ estimate.
+These experiments demonstrate the robustness of the FG-DDF to real-world effects, such as message dropout and measurement outliers, and achieve good tracking performance, despite highly nonlinear target behavior.